Just like in human medicine, there are specialists for every part of your dog’s body.

-If you have a back problem you go to a neurologist, a bone problem you go to an orthopedic specialist and both of them almost always will refer you to a physical therapist to complete or manage your recovery.
+If you have a back problem you go to a neurologist, for a bone problem you go to an orthopedic specialist and both of them almost always will refer you to a physical therapist to complete or manage your recovery.

-Physical therapists are flat out essential in human health care and do amazing work.
+Physical therapists are flat-out essential in human health care and do amazing work.

-- They are masters of motion, manipulation and certain non-pharmaceutical pain management modalities.
+- They are masters of motion, manipulation, and certain non-pharmaceutical pain management modalities.

-- They are amazing hands-on educators and empower their patients by teaching them what they can do at home from simple stretches to developing exercise plans to achieve long term success.
+- They are amazing hands-on educators and empower their patients by teaching them what they can do at home from simple stretches to developing exercise plans to achieve long-term success.

 - Best of all they are holistic in their approach, performing extensive evaluations so that they can tailor an individualized program to meet the specific needs of that patient.

-Veterinarians, technicians or human physical therapists can take this certification course in 1 – 3 years to advance their knowledge of animal rehabilitation therapies and modalities.
+Veterinarians, technicians, or human physical therapists can take this certification course in 1 – 3 years to advance their knowledge of animal rehabilitation therapies and modalities.